The Sealed Knot (reenactment): History

 The Sealed Knot was founded by Brigadier Peter Young, who was a military historian and a Second World War veteran.
 The idea of the Sealed Knot re-enactment group started at a dinner party with a small group of friends on 28 February 1968 following the publication of "Edgehill 1642 – the Campaign and the Battle".
 Within a few months it had 200 members and today has a membership of several thousand, making it the largest re-enactment society in Europe.
 The group is a registered charity, and has its own coat of arms.

 With its large membership and high profile the Sealed Knot is the largest and best known of all the many re-enactment and historical groups and societies in the UK.
 Its official journal, Orders of the Day, is published every three months and sent to all members.
 It contains information about forthcoming events.
-Copies of every issue are lodged with the British Library.

 The Sealed Knot comprises a number of regiments split into Parliamentarian, Royalist and Scots armies.
-The group was responsible for the first commemoration in 1971 of the Battle of Nantwich (which originally took place in 1644) and in 1973 the Sealed Knot staged the first re-enactment of the battle, which has now become an annual event at the end of January and is known as "Holly Holy Day".
+The group was responsible for the first commemoration in 1971 of the Battle of Nantwich (which took place in 1644) and in 1973 the Sealed Knot staged the first re-enactment of the battle, which has now become an annual event at the end of January and is known as "Holly Holy Day".